“Your silence will not protect you.” Audre Lorde – Self-Expression

 Students make moral choices everyday.
 These choices usually revolve around specific actions they take, like helping a friend, deciding not to cheat on a test, or obeying curfew.
 Students also make the moral choice to be silent after witnessing the immoral behavior of others.
 In these situations, fear and the impulse for self-protection override the duty to help others.
 Learning when to speak up in the midst of injustice is a very important part of moral development.

-Join Steve and Dan Fouts for an unforgettable conversation about self-expression that you can recreate in your classroom using the Teach Different 3-Step Method.
+Join Steve and Dan Fouts for an unforgettable conversation about self-expression using the Teach Different 3-Step Method.

 Image source: Wikimedia | Elsa Dorfman